RaulCatalinas/ReadmeCraft/README.md

    - 🔌 **API Service**
    - 📱 **Multiplatform App**

-2. Fill in the project information through the intuitive form interface
+3. **Fill in the guided form** with your project details

-3. Watch the real-time preview update as you type
+4. **Preview in real-time** as your README takes shape in the split-pane interface

-4. Export to your project directory
+5. **Export** your polished README.md file to your project directory

 ## 🤝 Contributing